sytabaresa/kingly/README.md

 specifications for the machine's transition

 Note that the trace functionality is obtained by wrapping over the action factories in `A`.
 As such, all action factories will see their output wrapped.
-This means :

-- transitions which do not lead to the execution of action factories are not traced
+This means that transitions which do not lead to the execution of action factories are not traced.
-- transitions which lead to automatic transitions will only see traced the action on the last transition taken

-As such, the trace provided is close to, but not equal to a step-by-step trace mechanism : transitions which trigger automatic transitions (transition to compound states, eventless transitions, history transitions) are not traced.

-NOTE TO SELF : a full tracing mechanism could be implemented by wrapping over the **machine instance** instead of the **machine specification**.
-At the moment, the present mechanism is sufficient however.

 Note also that `env` is not used for now, and could be used to parameterize the tracing.